dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 conviction, conviction increases allocation\"---or: the more you know, the more you buy.

-{% include image.html name="hodl-waves.png" caption="~73% of sats have been held for more than a year" %}
+{% include image.html name="hodl-waves.png" caption="~73% of sats have been held for more than a year" link="https://unchained.com/hodlwaves/"%}

 These \"HODL Waves,\"[fn-waves] as they are called, show that an increasing number of people understand the underlying dynamics of, as well as the differences between, fiat monetary policy and Bitcoin\'s monetary policy, which leads to them holding BTC on their personal or corporate balance sheets, rather than fiat currency.[^fn-eth-policy]

-[fn-waves]: You can have a look at this data yourself, using something like WhaleMap or [Glassnode](https://academy.glassnode.com/supply/hodl/hodl-waves)

 [^fn-eth-policy]: \"Crypto\" has no monetary policy, so it\'s not even worth mentioning.
 If you're still curious, read [Lyn Alden's article](https://www.lynalden.com/ethereum-analysis/) or just look at [one]({{ '/assets/images/shitcoins/eth-issuance.png' | absolute_url }}) of these [two]({{ '/assets/images/shitcoins/eth-monetary-policy.jpg' | absolute_url }}) images.